Do you want to use WordPress to manage your files and documents?

-In this article, we’ll show you how to use WordPress as a document management or file management system.
+In this article, we will show you how to use WordPress as a document management or file management system.
+This way, you’ll have a streamlined system for storing, organizing, and collaborating on all your website’s essential documents.

 Why Use WordPress to Manage Documents and Files?

-It’s easy to lose track of documents when you use lots of different tools.
-For example, you might share drafts using a platform like Google Drive, track the edits with a tool like Asana, and communicate with editors and guest bloggers using Slack.
+For example, you might share drafts using a platform like Google Drive, track the project with Asana, and communicate with your team members using Slack.
+Then, you’ll have to publish the final draft along with the images in WordPress.

-The problem is that it’s easy to lose track of a project when you’re using so many different tools.
-By using WordPress to manage your documents, you can keep everything in one place.
-This will save you time and effort, and make sure you never lose important files.
+The problem is that it’s easy to lose track of a document when you are using so many different tools.

-First thing you need to do is install and activate the plugin.
+The first thing you need to do is install and activate these plugins.
 For more details, see our step-by-step guide on how to install a WordPress plugin.

-Upon activation, you’ll see a new ‘Documents’ option in the left-hand menu.
-To upload a document to WordPress, head over to Documents » All Documents.
+Let’s try uploading a document to WordPress.
+To do this, head over to Documents » All Documents.
 Then, click the ‘Add Document’ button.

 With that done, click the ‘Upload New Version’ button.